Mrfoofums/AngularHTML5CanvasAnimations/README.md

 ## Getting started
 1. Clone the project with your own name doing `git clone git@github.com:Mrfoofums/AngularHTML5CanvasAnimations.git my-own-project`
-2. cd into your project folder and Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+2. do `npm install` in your project directory
+3. Run `ng serve` for a dev server.
+4. Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Basic Structure